Repeated itching in the same spot often results from localized skin irritation, nerve sensitivity, or chronic conditions affecting that area.

 - Increasing inflammation through micro-injuries.

-This cycle explains why an itch may persist stubbornly at the same spot—each scratch perpetuates damage feeding back into more itching.
+This cycle explains why an itch may persist stubbornly at the same spot—each scratch perpetuates damage and feeds back into more itching.

 Treating Persistent Localized Back Itching Effectively